Proof that age doesn't make a great samurai!

 Fan Translated: No

-Other Info: See Biox Samurai Kid page here.
+Other Info: See Biox's Samurai Kid page here.

 Quick Game Overview: Available HERE.

 You know what?
-The more obscure games I discover on Game Boy (As well as GBC), the more I realize that the Game Boy rocks in Japan.
-You wouldn't think so though.
-Nobody really talks much about Game Boy imports!
-Samurai Kid was yet another one of those "Japan Only" gems that eluded the American audience.
-Samurai Kid is published by Koei and developed by an odd company known as Biox.
-The story deals with a country known as Hinomoto that was once a normal place.
-However, one day, the peaceful country of Hinomoto found itself under attack by the cruel Demon King and his army of demons.
-The Demon King wanted to conquer the world and he figured that a small place like Hinomoto would be a perfect place to start... however, it's too bad he made one mistake in his plans.
-The prince of Hinomoto, Homura-maru/Homuramaru (your hero), with the aid of his friends Hide (a monkey) and Yasu (a raccoon), set off to defeat the Demon King and turn Hinomoto back into the peaceful place it once was.
+The more obscure games I discover on Game Boy (As well as GBC), the more I realize that the Game Boy rocked in Japan.
+It may be hard to come to this conclusion though because nobody really talks much about any Japanese Game Boy games!
+Samurai Kid was yet another one of those "Japan Only" gems that eluded gamers in North America.
+Being published by Koei (most known for their historical strategy games) and developed by Biox, Samurai Kid deals with a country known as Hinomoto that was once a normal place.
+However, one day, the peaceful country found itself under attack by the cruel Demon King and his army of ghouls and ghosts.
+There was a small problem with the Demon King's plans though .
+He didn't think that the prince of Hinomoto, Homuramaru (your hero), and his friends Hide (a monkey) and Yasu (a raccoon) would embark on a quest to defeat him and turn Hinomoto back into the peaceful place it once was.

-The gameplay is a bit odd and dubs itself a "Puzzle Action Game".
-When I first played this game, I couldn't help but think of how much it reminds me of "Hammerin' Harry" or Daikuno Gensan for Game Boy Color.
-I later found out that Biox is also responsible for Daikuno Gensan so it's no coincidence at all.
-Samurai Kid has you use three primary weapons.
+The gameplay is clever and creative and dubs itself a "Puzzle Action Game".
+When I first played this game, I couldn't help but think of how much it reminds me of "Hammerin' Harry" or Daikuno Gensan for the Game Boy Color.
+Doing a little bit of research though, I discovered that Biox was also responsible for Daikuno Gensan, so it wasn't a mere coincidence.
+In SK, you will use three primary weapons.
 First is the "Hyoutan", a typical gourd that you might have seen in many old kung-fu movies.
-Usually, a drunken master might have one attached to his hip.
-You must use this to turn enemies into blocks and use them as stepping stones or to activate switches.
-You can charge this bad boy up to shoot out a wave that can hit distant switches if you can't reach them.
+Usually, a drunken master might have one attached to his/her hip.
+You must use this to turn enemies into blocks and use them as stepping stones or other uses.
+You can charge the bad boy up to shoot out a wave that can hit distant switches if you can't reach them.
 Next, you have your trusty "Katana".
 What good samurai leaves home without one, eh?
-The katana is your main offense.
-When you come across some fishy looking rocks or something that looks destructible, charge up the katana and release a short distance shockwave that will destroy walls!
+The katana is your mail ticket to destroying rocks and enemies transformed into blocks.
+You can charge it up to shoot a wall obliterating shockwave (the wall must have cracks though).
 Last, but not least, you have the "Ougi".
 The ougi is a war fan that angers enemies when they are hit with it.
-Use this to lure enemies to particular spots.
+Use it to lure enemies to particular spots.
 When you charge the ougi up, it sends out a whirlwind that pushes objects.
+You can hit transformed enemies (blocks) into other blocks or enemies to stop their flight when hit.
+Blocks will also stop when they hit walls/obstructions.

 - Written by Vyse the determined -